sdelaysam/configurator-android/README.md

     }
 }
 ```
-First, configurator subclasses `AdapterBasicConfigurator` - basically its just a `Configurator` plus  `AdapterEntry`.
-And second, configurator is annotated with `GenerateViewHolder` annotation.
+As you might have noticed, configurator is annotated with `GenerateViewHolder` annotation.

 #### Generate view holder

-Although library provides basic implementation for a `RecyclerView.ViewHolder` which works with configurators (see `ConfiguratorViewHolder`), it requires some boilerplate code to create a viewholder for each configurator.
-This is why `GenerateViewHolder` is here.
+Although library provides basic implementation for a `RecyclerView.ViewHolder` - `ConfiguratorViewHolder` - it requires to write some boilerplate code to create a viewholder for each configurator.
+So you can use `GenerateViewHolder`to generate this boilerplate:
-It tells annotation process to generate the following code:
 ```kotlin
 public class RowViewHolder(
   view: TextView